Take 5 safety: control hazards and reduce risk

 4. Control the hazards with additional safety measures that reduce the overall risk rating.

-5. Monitor the hazards continuously even after you’ve implemented your control measures.
+5. Monitor the hazards continuously even after you’ve implemented your control measures during the take 5 safety process.

 One thing to note is that the take 5 system isn’t a substitute for comprehensive process hazard analysis.
-The goal is simply to take a proactive approach towards reducing risks and eliminating as many hazards as possible.
+Basically, the goal is simply to take a proactive approach towards reducing risks and eliminating as many hazards as possible.

 Below are some of the benefits you may experience if you choose to implement the take 5 safety method at your site.